Voice assistance makes factories smarter

 The operators and workers at the factory have typically many concurrent tasks at hand.
 The challenge is that operators need to interrupt the current tasks and free their hands to access instructions and manufacturing data, or to control computers and machines.

 Security and reliability are extremely important in any factory.
-Therefore, it is not possible to use major cloud-based voice platform providers like Amazon or Google.
+In many cases, connections to 3rd party cloud based systems are not allowed.
+Therefore, embedded speech recognition is a perfect solution for a factory environment.
 Also, to reach robust speech recognition performance, attention needs to be paid to noise reduction and voice processing.

 Smart Factory Voice Assistant